Irregular Liouville correlators and connection formulae for Heun functions: Classical conformal blocks and accessory parameters

 Moreover,

 Note that the relation between $u^{(0)}$ and $a$ is quadratic at $t = 0$, therefore we will have two solutions for $a(u^{(0)})$:

 Substituting the dictionary \eqref{eq:HeundictioanaryscCFT} we obtain

 Note that that all the connection formulae near the various singularity are all symmetric under $a \to - a$.
 The sign has to be carefully chosen only when connecting to the intermediate region.
 Finally, we are in the position to expand the connection coefficients.
-For example, one would have
+For example, one would have, choosing the lower sign in $a$,

 where $\psi_0$ is the Digamma function.